 were sacrificed in favour of short-term profits, political influence

 and personal gain.
 By the time most governments began to enact serious

 measures, it was already too late.

-fell away to such an extent that - for those born during the late 20th
+fell away to such an extent that, for those born in the late 20th

 growing up in this new world found themselves bitterly resentful at